. . . . . . . . . . . . . . . . . . . .

-Prof B was looking forward to his first taste of Neapolitan pizza since he was a teenager, almost 40 years.
-He was not disappointed.
+Prof B was looking forward to his first taste of Neapolitan pizza since he was a teenager, almost 40 years ago.
+He is not disappointed.

-If I woke early enough, I’d hear the bread truck arriving under the open window.
-Soon the scent of warm, right-out-of-the-oven croissants would float up into our room.
+If I wake early enough, I hear the bread truck arriving under the open window.
+Soon the scent of warm, right-out-of-the-oven croissants floats up into our room.
 Heavenly smell.

-We seemed to be staying in the ‘Charing Cross Road’ section of Naples: So many bookstores!
-It was also the neighborhood of Naples Conservatory of Music, which we discovered while walking through a crowded street and hearing student practice sessions from open windows over our heads: cello sometimes, or piano…even opera singing.
+We seem to be staying in the ‘Charing Cross Road’ section of Naples: So many bookstores!
+It’s also the neighborhood of the Naples Conservatory of Music, which we discover while walking through a crowded street and hearing student practice sessions from open windows over our heads: cello sometimes, or piano…even opera singing.

 Rome & Venice